PosoSAgapo/Pretrain-OpenNMT-py/README.md

 Since the whole bert family is supported, you could also specify `bert-large-uncased` or `bert-base-cased` or any other bert version supported by transformers package.

 The dafult embedding for each word in the embedding of `[CLS]` token which is the embedding representation of that word.

+Additionally, all the `onmt` script are replaced with `pnmt` is this repository.

 ## To do features:
 ### Generation Pre-trained Model